JS-RML/flexflip/README.md

 # flexflip
 **flexflip**: The project demonstrates an advanced dynamic manipulation strategy called **flex-and-flip**.
 The technique is targeted at flexible, thin objects and applied to obtaining secure, pinch grasps on them.
 Initially, the flexible object (a strip of paper) is placed on a tabletop.
 The robotic hand approaches and deforms the object (the **“flex”** phase of the operation), and then the deformed object is tucked into the gap between the fingers (the **“flip”** phase).
 Finally, a pinch grasp is obtained and the page turning task (or other secondary manipulation tasks) can be performed.
-The technqiue is
+The technqiue could be further extented to turning  planar deformable objects and back-to-back page turning.

 <p align="center">
   <img height="160" src="https://github.com/HKUST-RML/flexflip/blob/master/pictures/Picture1_complete.jpg">